bdaiinstitute/ros_utilities/synchros2/README.md

 At its core, `synchros2` is nothing but a collection of utilities and wrappers built on top of [`rclpy`](https://github.com/ros2/rclpy).
 When used in concert, these utilities and wrappers simplify ROS 2 usage by enabling standard, idiomatic, synchronous Python programming.
 To that end, `synchros2` relies on heavy yet implicit concurrency and thus there is overhead in its simplicity.

+If you want to dive right in, check out the [Getting Started Guide](docs/GettingStartedGuide.md).

 ## Table of contents

 - [Features](#features)